-- provides its customers with an excellent standard of service; - engages with its employees so that they feel rewarded and recognised as part of a team that sets and achieves increasingly high standards of performance; and - is viewed as being a leader in terms of shaping the future direction of the electricity distribution network sector in the United Kingdom.
+- invests in and manages its electricity distribution network in an efficient and effective manner; - provides its customers with an excellent standard of service; - engages with its employees so that they feel rewarded and recognised as part of a team that sets and achieves increasingly high standards of performance; and - is viewed as being a leader in terms of shaping the future direction of the electricity distribution network sector in the United Kingdom.

-As part of its strategy, the Company is committed to putting safety first, respecting its customers, their time and property, doing a quality job, responding effectively in times of severe weather (when it is needed most) and caring for its local environment.
+As part of its strategy, the Company is committed to putting safety first, respecting its customers, their time and property, doing a quality job, responding effectively in times of severe weather (when the Company is needed most) and caring for its local environment.